 Much later, in 1817, when sending the Pattisons the double portrait of their sons in oils, William and Jacob Pattison (Polesden Lacy, National Trust), Lawrence begged ‘that the Picture may be only slightly brush’d with the lightest Furniture Brush’ (Hardie 1904 p.271).
 In general, oil paintings were more robust than pastels and Lawrence’s main concerns about the display of his oils focused on lighting, discussed here, varnishing, discussed below, and framing, treated in a separate note, Thomas Lawrence and picture framing.

 In an interesting letter to his patron, George Augustus Lee, perhaps dating to 1809 (Phillips 18 March 1993 lot 55), Lawrence recommended that his picture should be lit from the spectator’s left, explaining that otherwise false shadows would be projected from the touches of colour left by the paintbrush if the portrait were to be hung in any other light than that in which it had been painted.
-He again recommended a left light when writing to another patron, perhaps Lord Dudley, concerning a portrait of George Canning in 1827 (National Portrait Gallery Archive) and he wrote in similar terms to Benjamin Gott the following year on the completion of his portrait and that of his wife: ‘The most advantageous light for them is indesputably that which comes from the left of the Spectator.
+He again recommended a left light when writing to another patron, perhaps Lord Dudley, concerning a portrait of George Canning in 1827 (National Portrait Gallery Archive) and he wrote in similar terms to Benjamin Gott the following year on the completion of his portrait and that of his wife: ‘The most advantageous light for them is indisputably that which comes from the left of the Spectator.
 You will remember that it is the light in which they were painted by me; and as the artist adapts his touch… to its effects on the canvas a false light or shadow will fall upon it if the picture be placed in an opposite light, to that in which it was finished’.
 Lawrence’s interest even extended to lighting his portraits to best advantage in the evening, recommending Gott to use lamplight from the left, rather than a chandelier (Hugh Honour, ‘Sir Thomas Lawrence and Benjamin Gott’, Leeds Arts Calendar, no.25, 1954, p.17).

-Lawrence would occasionally advance other thoughts on the showing of his work, whether regretting to Benjamin Gott how his portraits ‘must share the common fate of Pictures, and be thrown into twilight by Silk and Muslin Curtains’, or advising the Baltimore collector, Robert Gilmor, in 1820, to avoid certain background colours, explaining that ‘a light blue, gray or drab-colored ground is the most unfavourable for pictures’ (Thomas Sully, Hints to Young Painters, Philadelphia, 1873, p.52).
+Lawrence would occasionally advance other thoughts on the showing of his work, whether regretting to Benjamin Gott how his portraits ‘must share the common fate of Pictures, and be thrown into twilight by Silk and Muslin Curtains’, or advising the Baltimore collector, Robert Gilmor, in 1820, to avoid certain background colours, explaining that ‘a light blue, grey or drab-colored ground is the most unfavourable for pictures’ (Thomas Sully, Hints to Young Painters, Philadelphia, 1873, p.52).
 Fastidious as ever, Lawrence delayed supplying his great patron, Robert Peel, with an impression of a new print of his portrait of the King in 1829, for want of the right glass, the colour of which, he told Peel, had been 'of too green or cold a hue', but adding that the print’s frame was that in which he had presented the engraving to the King for his inspection (Williams 1831, vol.2, pp.499-500).

 Ideas on copyright